 Then, click on the subscriber from the list of results to view their profile.
 You'll be on their email history tab by default:

-On that tab, all of the emails that this particular subscriber has been sent from your ConvertKit account will be listed in chronological order.
+On that tab, all of the emails this particular subscriber has been sent from your ConvertKit account will be listed in reverse chronological order.

 Scenario 1: the broadcast does show up in their email history

 If you're able to locate the broadcast in question in their email history list, then the next step is to hover over the icon to its right to reveal its status.

 We'll go over each potential status in turn: